rdmilligan/SaltwashAR/README.txt

 - Speech To Text and Pygame to let the robot translate phrases
 - Speech To Text and Text To Speech to let the robot be a talking calculator
 - Speech To Text, Text To Speech and Pygame to let the robot be a mixing desk
+- Speech To Text and Text To Speech to ask the robot for a world weather report